The Strengths Initiative

 The StrengthsFinder© Assessment was rolled out to incoming freshmen and selected student leader groups in Fall 2012 with a completion rate of more than 1,300 students.
-In Fall 2013, the assessment will again be rolled out to incoming freshmen and selected student leader groups, as well as the transfer students who are enrolled in GTW 103.
-This assessment helps students identify their top 5 natural talents, which can then be utilized to provide guidance and support
+In Fall 2013, the assessment was again rolled out to incoming freshmen and selected student leader groups, as well as the transfer students who were enrolled in GTW 103.
+This assessment helps students identify their top 5 natural talents, which can then be utilized to provide guidance and support.

-By strategically working with campus stakeholders to more fully integrate the StrengthsQuest© curriculum into The University of Tampa’s culture, the Office of Student Success hopes developing a “Strengths Culture” on campus will:
+By strategically working with campus stakeholders to more fully integrate StrengthsQuest into The University of Tampa’s culture, the Office of Student Success hopes developing a “Strengths Culture” on campus will:

-- Encourage students to apply this knowledge to help them successfully navigate their academic pursuits – including choosing a major, selecting classes, working productively in teams and using the most effective study techniques
+- Encourage students to apply this knowledge to help them successfully navigate their academic pursuits – including choosing a major, selecting classes, working productively in teams, using the most effective study techniques, etc.;

 - Ultimately lead students to have increased academic success, campus engagement and a greater chance of persistence and graduation.